pallas0/mastermind/README.md

 ### Integration
 - The Flask backend and React frontend are integrated via RESTful APIs for game logic and state management, while real-time communication (e.g., timer updates) is handled using WebSocket connections provided by SocketIO.
 - PostgreSQL database is used by Flask to persist game states and best scores, ensuring data persistence across sessions.

-This structure enables a smooth and responsive gaming experience, with the backend handling game logic and database interactions, and the frontend providing an interactive user interface.

 ## Detailed Gameplay Instructions
 ### Game Rules